Rescuing Crystal on Independence Day!

 By staying involved with the victims long after the cameras have stopped rolling, she has a devoted and talented team (some of whom are the actual victims themselves) that will be ready for work once they start rolling again.

-MoviesMakingADifference (a 501c3) is proud to announce the post-production phase of their latest film, ‘CULT CARTEL’.
+MoviesMakingADifference (a 501c3) is proud to announce the Premiere of their latest film, ‘CULT CARTEL’.
 It is a sequel to the popular, ‘Audience Choice’ award-winning 'CATHEDRAL CANYON'.
-Post-Production is expected to continue through December 2020.
+Look for a Premiere in a City near you.

 MMAD has long been the only nonprofit in AZ to exclusively work to support the efforts of those victimized by this cartel/church.
 What makes this project especially unique is this film will actually employ many of those who have managed to escape or been banished from the community with little education, no family support or understanding of the outside world.
 For years they have been struggling to rebuild or rather begin their lives.